Exploring read-level footprinting data with `footprintR`

 Summarized data can be obtained from the read-level data by calculating a per-position summary over the reads in each sample:

-As discussed above, this will automatically exclude the non-observed
+As discussed above, this will correctly exclude non-observed values

 assay(se_summary, "Pmod")["chr1:6928850:-", ]